Funding and Resources

 The Department for Culture, Media and Sport (DCMS) is the department dedicated to the UK's cultural, media, sporting, tourism and charity sectors.

 Historic England is an executive non-departmental public body sponsored by DCMS.
-2021/22 is the final year the English Heritage Trust received Grant in aid from Historic England, after which the Charity is intended to be financially sustainable.
+2021/22 is the final year the English Heritage Trust received Grant in aid from Historic England, after which the charity has been financially stable.

 Source: DCMS, Historic England, English Heritage, NLHF